 4.5.2 anomV.dat - anomalous triple and quartic gauge boson couplings where n + 4 signifies the dimension of the operator $\mathcal{O}i$ .
-VBFNLO defines the anomalous gauge couplings in terms of the coefficients $f_i/\Lambda^n$ of the dimension-6 and (for triboson production) dimension 8 operators (a full list of implemented operators for triboson production can be found in Ref.
-[59]).
+VBFNLO defines the anomalous gauge couplings in terms of the coefficients $f_i/\Lambda^n$ of the dimension-6 and dimension-8 operators.
+The full list of implemented operators can be found in Appendix A.

 The anomalous triple and quartic gauge boson couplings can be set in the file anomV.dat.
 They are parameterized using an effective Lagrangian, as described in Refs.
-[62, 66, 67]
+[64, 68, 69]